 I’d be looking at credit cards with low interest if we were starting, especially if I knew we would be paying it back slowly.

 16 Change In A Bottle

-We have a massive water bottle that we throw all of our coins in just because we hate carrying coins.
+We have a massive water bottle in which we throw all of our coins just because we hate carrying coins.

-Please save your money so you can use it for a car or to buy a house.
+Please save money to use it for a car or a house.

-It’s a 1500 sq foot modern cookie-cutter home with 1000sq feet in the basement along with a sunroom and double garage.
+It’s a 1500 sq foot modern cookie-cutter home with 1000sq feet in the basement, a sunroom, and a double garage.

 This house is enough for the three of us and paid off because we didn’t listen to the bank.

 Buy the smallest house in the most expensive area if you can afford it based on personal calculations.